wojiaodoubao/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 Router Federation Rename
 -------

 Enable Router to rename across namespaces.
+Currently it is implemented based on [HDFS Federation Balance](../../../hadoop-federation-balance/HDFSFederationBalance.md) and has some limits comparing with normal rename.
-Currently the router federation rename is implemented by distcp.
-We must set the rpc timeout high enough so it won't timeout.
+1. The normal rename is pure meta data operation and very efficient.
+The router federation rename is much slower.
+We need to set the rpc timeout high enough so it won't timeout.
+2. It doesn't support snapshot path.
+3. It doesn't support src or dst with multiple destinations.

 | Property | Default | Description|
 |:---- |:---- |:---- |